 If you do those two things, your keto coconut shrimp will come out perfectly!

-I seasoned my keto coconut shrimp with Creole seasoning, which makes it easy and adds a subtle spice that we really loved.
+I seasoned these low carb coconut shrimp with Creole seasoning, which keeps it simple since it’s already mixed, and it adds a subtle spice that we really loved.

 Purchasing desiccated coconut is pretty easy – lots of grocery stores sell the Bob’s Red Mill brand, but there are other sources including Amazon, where you can buy it even cheaper.